-Saskatchewan Schools in ‘hold and secure’ as manhunt for stabbing suspect continues
+Police say suspect not on James Smith Cree Nation land - follow live

 10 dead and 18 injured in mass stabbings across Saskatchewan, Canada

-Canadian police said Tuesday afternoon that they’d received a report about a possible sighting of Myles Sanderson at an Indigenous reserve as the manhunt for the wanted stabbings suspect stretched into its third day.
+Canadian police said Tuesday afternoon that Myles Sanderson was not at an Indigenous reserve as the manhunt for the wanted stabbings suspect stretched into its third day.

-“Investigators have received reports of a possible sighting of suspect Myles Sanderson on James Smith Cree Nation,” a tweet shared on the RCMP Twitter account read, noting that the public is asked to shelter in place and “DO NOT approach”.
+RCMP made the announcement that he had not been found on James Smith Cree Nation land hours after a reported sighting there led to a massive law enforcement response.

+“As his whereabouts remain unknown, we urge the public to take appropriate precautions,” RCMP said in an emergency alert.

 One day earlier, Damien Sanderson, 31, the second suspect and brother of Myles, was found dead from wounds that did not appear to be self-inflicted, police said.